$10K reward offered in death of 13-year-old Pasadena boy struck by stray bullet

 In December of 2020, the Pasadena City Council established a reward fund to encourage witnesses of violent crimes to come forward and provide information which can potentially assist in the arrest and conviction of individuals responsible for the crime.

-Anyone with information about this case is asked to call Pasadena Police at 626-744-4241 or can report information anonymously by calling “Crime Stoppers” at 800-222-TIPS (8477) or on their website.
+Anyone with information about this case is asked to call Pasadena Police at 626-744-4241 or can report information anonymously by calling “Crime Stoppers” at 800-222-8477 or on their website.
 Information can also be directed to Lt.
-Keith Gomez of the Pasadena Police Department’s Violent Crimes
+Keith Gomez of the department’s Violent Crimes

 Section at 626-744-4517.